tinymce/bedrock/README.md

 # Usage

-`bedrock` has three main modes: test, server, and framework.
-These are available through three commands: `bedrock-auto`, `bedrock`, and `bedrock-framework`.
+Bedrock has two main modes: test and server.
+These are available through the commands `bedrock-auto` and `bedrock`.

 ## Test mode (bedrock-auto)